rdaland/naturalperm/WRITEUP2.md

 13 = (1 \cdot 2^3) + (1 \cdot 2^2) + (0 \cdot 2^1) + (1 \cdot 2^0)
 ```

-Each possible sequence of coefficients — better known as bits — can be identified with a natural number.
-For example, the string $\langle 1110 \rangle$ corresponds to the natural number $13$ as shown above.
-Note that multiple distinct strings can correspond to the same natural number.
-For example, $\langle 01110 \rangle$ also corresponds to $15$; so does $\langle 001110 \rangle$.
-In order to guarantee invertibility, we require the binary string that is identified with a natural number be unique.
-This is achieved with a canonical binary string.
+The general idea behind the **b**inary **enc**oding ($benc$) is to identify the integer (e.g. $13$) with the sequence of coefficients (aka bits).
+The corresponding binary decoder simply maps the digit sequence back into an integer.
+This is a highly familiar mapping, familiar to most programmers and mathematicians alike.

-Formally we define the **b**inary **enc**oding $benc: \mathbb{N} \rightarrow \mathbb{B}$ as the unique canonical binary string whose elements (bits) represent coefficients of the number with respect to powers of 2.
-We define $bdec: \mathbb{B} \rightarrow \mathbb{N}$ as the corresponding inverse, in other words the **b**inary **dec**oding that inverts $benc$.
-We assume this encoding is familiar to readers, so we do not explain it further.
+There is just one technical matter to attend to.
+Under standard implementations, the binary encoding/decoding is not unique.
+For example, the string $\langle 1110 \rangle$ corresponds to the natural number $13$ as shown above — but so do $\langle 01110 \rangle$ and $\langle 001110 \rangle$.
+Things will go more smoothly if we can guarantee invertibility.
+And this is very simple to achieve by requiring the encoding to map onto $\mathbb{B}$, rather than into $\Sigma^{*}$.
+Put another way, the restriction to canonical binary strings is a convenience that makes it easier to guarantee invertibility.

 ## Stack Encoding/Decoding